Murad Bakhsh (footballer): International career

-In 1963, Bakhsh played for the senior Pakistan national football team against Iran at the 1964 Summer Olympics qualification.
-In 1964, he was selected for their tour to China.
-In 1965, he toured Ceylon with the national team, and later played the 1965 RCD Cup, where he was praised for his defensive abilities as left fullback, preventing several goals in the eventual 1–3 defeat against Turkey.
-In 1967, he featured in the 1968 AFC Asian Cup qualification in Burma.
+In 1963, Bakhsh represented the Pakistan national football team against Iran at the 1964 Summer Olympics qualification.
+The following year, he toured China with the national team.

+In 1965, he toured Ceylon with the national team, and also later played the 1965 RCD Cup.
+Where he was praised for his defensive abilities as left fullback, preventing several goals in the eventual 1–3 defeat against Turkey.
+In 1967, Bakhsh was selected to play for Pakistan, for their participation at the 1967 RCD Cup.
+He also featured in the 1968 AFC Asian Cup qualification in Burma.

-In 1969, Bakhsh was appointed captain when the national side toured the Soviet Union for unofficial test matches against club sides, and led the team during the 1969 Friendship Cup held in Tehran, Iran, marking his last appearances with the team.
+In 1969, Bakhsh was appointed as the captain when the national side toured the Soviet Union for unofficial test matches against club sides, and led the team during the 1969 Friendship Cup held in Tehran, Iran, marking his last appearances with the team.

 Coaching career

 After retiring as player, Bakhsh served as assistant coach of the Pakistan Airlines football team.
 He served as head coach of the Pakistan Blues team at the 1982 Quaid-e-Azam International Tournament.